 Equally, when a car is sold before warranty expiry it may keep more of its value.

-The good news is more new cars than ever have longer warranties - sometimes up to seven years.
+The good news is more new cars than ever have longer warranties - sometimes up to seven years, helping to reduce the car depreciation rate.

 A detailed service history will help your vehicle maintain more of its value.
 A poorly recorded service history will of course do the opposite.